jay-joshy/allergyguide/content/tools/oit_calculator.md

 <br>
 {% admonition(type="danger", icon="info", title="TERMS OF USE") %}

 **This tool is strictly for informational and planning support by qualified clinicians.
 It does not replace professional medical advice**. _All dosing decisions must be reviewed and confirmed by the physician responsible for the patient’s care._ See [full terms of use](/tools/resources/oit-calculator-terms/).
-This tool runs entirely in your browser (client-side); no data is transmitted to servers; no PHI is collected.
+This tool does not collect or transmit any PHI.

 {% end %}